MoraesCaio/TJ_Feeder/README.md

 ```

 - The time spent can be in two formats: XYmin or X.Yh (e.g. 45min or 0.75h);
-- Make sure the issue names matches with the tasks defined by your team manager;
+- Make sure the issue names match with the tasks defined by your team manager;
-- The issue decription is optional;
+- The issue description is optional;
 - Use commas only to separate the values.

 E.g.: